 Professor Eve Patten B.A.
 (Oxford), M.Phil.
 (Dublin), Ph.D.
-(Dublin), F.T.C.D.Professor, Director of Global Relations, Director of MPhil in Irish Writing
+(Dublin), F.T.C.D.Professor, Deputy Director, Trinity Long Room Hub, School Director for Global Relations

 I joined the School of English in 1996, after spending several years working for the British Council in university education in Eastern Europe.
 At Trinity I cover a range of teaching areas, with particular interests in nineteenth and twentieth-century Irish Studies, twentieth-century British fiction and the literature of war.
 I am currently co-director of the MPhil in Irish Writing in Trinity, Vice Chair of the Royal Irish Academy Committee for Irish Literatures in English, and a member of the editorial board of the Irish University Review.
 Until recently I served as Secretary of the National Association for English Studies, through which I continue to maintain close links with the European Society for the Study of English.